ObliMario/mario-flor-dev/README.md

-This is my personar Web Page where I publish the projects I had worked on
+This is my personal Web Page where I publish the projects I had worked on